sflavelle/writing/JevilxReader Stories/Parts/1 - Better The Jevil You Know/Chapters/8 - I Saw An ANGEL/7 - Kristening.md

 "Of *course* I don't!
 Know what?!"
 You were letting him get a rise out of you, despite yourself.
 "I never played through Deltarune, dude!
 I never played fuckin' *Undertale*!
 Never got around to it!"

-The death glare that the Player gave you in response to that was intense.
+The death glare that the Player (via Kris) gave you in response to that was intense.
 You could vividly imagine the complaint going unspoken in their head. *How could you, having no prior connection to this universe and its people, blah blah blah **WHILE I, WHO HAS DONE SO MUCH FOR...*** Yawwwwwn.
 You were quickly getting an idea of the kind of person that the Player was.

 Through Kris they spoke quietly, "Well, I think it's unfair, you know?
 And this has been some nice 'additional content' or whatever, but I think if I'm not allowed to be part of this world--"